What is an Intensive?

 A standard 3-day or 5-day Intensive costs $315.
 Some of our Specialty Intensives meet for longer hours and are priced accordingly, but many are the same length/price as our core Intensives.
 The Advanced Improv Intensive costs $1350 for the month.
 The A-E Intensives are priced at the same rates as our 8-week A-E classes.
 Because they meet during the day, they qualify for the off-peak price: $345 per course.

 Unless otherwise noted, our multi-class discount can be applied to intensives!

 I don’t know if I can afford this class.
 Do you have scholarships or payment plans?

 We have both!
 If you want to take a class but need to break up your payments to make it easier on your wallet, that’s no problem—we offer automated plans that allows you to pay half up front and half later or pay over the course of several weeks.
-If you are interested in scholarship opportunities, we do offer a limited number of full and partial scholarships each year funded by The Second City Foundation.
+If you are interested in scholarship opportunities, we do offer a limited number of partial scholarships each year funded by The Second City Foundation.
 Scholarship information can be found on our website.
 Please note that Intensive scholarships are extremely competitive and may not be applicable to some Specialty Intensives.
-If you’re interested in applying for a scholarship, the deadline for Summer 2018 is April 1.
+If you’re interested in applying for a scholarship, the deadline for Summer 2020 is April 1.